kushaldas/summertraining/docs/irc.rst

 1. We need a browser
 2. We need an username that stays the same, throughout sessions
-3. We need to login to the #dgplug channel on `freenode <https://webchat.freenode.net>`_ with that username
+3. We need to login to the #dgplug channel on `Libera Chat <https://web.libera.chat>`_ with that username

 Step 1.
 The Browser
 -------------------